React

 const handleSubmit = async () => {

-scope.actions.commit(async ({ changes }) => {
+scope.actions.commit(async ({ dirty, all }) => {

-// "changes" contains just the dirty fields
+// "dirty" contains just the changed fields

-await doLongRunningSaveToYourServer(changes);
+await doLongRunningSaveToYourServer(dirty);

 });